Coffea-Exotica-Enticers/FEC/README.md

 # Product Components

-# Product Detail Page
+# Product Details
-Product detail section allows users to scroll through images, select a specific style, size and quantity of a product, and then add it to their cart.
+Product details section allows users to scroll through images, select a specific style, size and quantity of a product, and then add it to their cart.
 This module consists of four main components:
 * Image Gallery
 * Product Information
 * Style Selector